Standing Up for Your Health

 - Self-advocacy helps you get the support you need.
 When you stand up for your health, you ask for help from family, friends, and others.
 Their support can help you cope with your disease.

 Self-Advocacy: Speaking out about your need, small or large, in an effort to get help to meet that need.
+Effective and respectful communication is important for successful advocacy.
 It is both a "mindset" and a set of skills you can learn.

 Powerful Patient: An empowered patient who educates themselves about their condition, advocates for their needs, and retains control of key decisions about their care.